Mondorf-les-Bains: Spa facilities

+The spa welcomes thousands of visitors a year with its richly mineralized waters at 24 °C. It is set in a park of 36 ha (89 acres) and encompasses numerous facilities.

 The church

 St Michael's Church is one of the country's finest Rococo buildings.
 Inside the church, the fresco, pieta and pulpit are of special interest.
 Now a listed building, the church was built from 1764 to 1766 on the initiative of Nic Ungeschick, with the support of the abbey of Echternach.
 The Louis XV furniture was created by the local sculptor Jean-Pierre Decker who lived and worked in Mondorf.
-The organ on the balcony with musical emblems, the confessionals and the altars blend harmoniously with the frescos designed by Weiser from Bohemia.
+The organ on the balcony with musical emblems, the confessionals and the altars blend harmoniously with the frescos designed by Jean-Georges Weiser from Bohemia.

 The original St Michael's was built in 1065 but was destroyed and rebuilt on several occasions.

 Population

 Economy

 The major contributor to Mondorf's economy is Casino 2000 as a hotel, restaurant, gaming centre and business venue.
 Other contributors are the town's restaurants, its tourists, arts and crafts interests as well as agriculture and viticulture.
 The Domaine Thermal attracts visitors to the spa as well as those interested in its hotel and restaurants and its conference facilities.